rgwch/Lucinda/readme.md

 You might call this API directy with a web browser, but you'll rather use some sort of frontend, e.g. the Elexis Lucinda Plugin.
 And of course, since Solr is active behind the scenes, you can always as well use Solr's API to retrieve Documents.

+### Simple Web UI

+While the Lucinda server is primarly intended for use via its REST API, there's also a simple Web UI for quick searches at http://serveraddr:9997/. **Warning** This is absolutely only for inhouse-use behind a firewall.
+There's no security at all: Anyone with access to the network can read all documents.
+If you want to enable the Web-UI, set the environment-variable LUCINDA_SIMPLEWEB to 'enabled'.

 ## Remarks